Configuration

 Let's break down the fields:

-• code: The code of the discount (e.g., "50OFF", "10% off", etc.) This must match the code configured in the billing provider
+• code: The discount/promo code (e.g. "50OFF").
+This must match the code configured in the billing provider.

-• type: The type of the discount (e.g., percent, amount, etc.)
+• type: The type of the discount (e.g. percent, amount, etc.)

-• off: The amount of the discount (e.g., 50 for 50% off)
+• off: The discount value (e.g. 50 for 50% off when type is percent)

-This data will allow to display the correct banner in the UI e.g. "10% off for the first 100 customers!" and to apply the discount to the correct price at checkout.
+This data allows you to display the correct banner in the UI (e.g. β€œ10% off for the first 100 customers!”) and apply the discount to the correct variant at checkout.

 Adding more products, plans and discounts